wakabibrian/React-Jonas/README.md

 ## 12. A Vanilla JavaScript Implementation

 -   With vanilla JS we have imperative code, that tells step by step what to do.
 (Imperative DOM manipulation)

+## 13. Building a Form and Handling Submissions

+-   Forms are fundamental in web applications.
+-   We use the html <form> element.
+-   In Single Page Application, we can submit a form without the page reloading.
+Therefore we need to disable the default html behavior of reloading with e.preventDefault; where e is event passed in the handler function.